 - Allow clients the “dignity of risk” in choice of activity, with the knowledge that success for the client cannot always be guaranteed.

 - Notify the appropriate authorities of any breach of ethical standards by any member of the profession.

 BREACH OF CODE OF ETHICS

-Any breach of this code by a member of Diversional & Recreation Therapy Australia brought to the notice of the Board shall be dealt with under the rules of the Constitution.
+Any breach of this code by a member of the Australian Recreational Therapy Association brought to the notice of the Board shall be dealt with under the rules of the Constitution.
 Members may be disciplined under the terms set out in the Constitution.
 (N.B.
 The rules allow for, after due process, the suspension or expulsion of members).